MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-job-build-dags-using-azure-openai.md

 2. Navigate to the DAGs tab and locate the `OpenAI_Dag_Generator` DAG.
 Click on it.
 3. Click on the play button and Select `Trigger DAG w/ config`.
    :::image type="content" source="media/apache-airflow-jobs/trigger-dag.png" lightbox="media/apache-airflow-jobs/trigger-dag.png" alt-text="Screenshot shows how to trigger dag using config.":::
-4. You are presented with a form showing DAG parameters.
-We've provided a default system prompt, seed, temperature, top_p, and max_tokens.
+4. You're presented with a form showing DAG parameters.
+We provide a default system prompt, seed, temperature, top_p, and max_tokens.
 You can modify these values as needed.
    :::image type="content" source="media/apache-airflow-jobs/dag-parameters.png" lightbox="media/apache-airflow-jobs/dag-parameters.png" alt-text="Screenshot represents DAG parameters.":::
 5. Click on `Trigger` button to start.
 6. After the successful DAG execution, you would see a new DAG generated with the filename `openai_dag.py` in the `dags` folder of Apache Airflow Job.